lxwooxy/repository-access-fix/README.md

 We're going to be [adding collaborators](https://docs.github.com/en/rest/collaborators/collaborators?apiVersion=2022-11-28#add-a-repository-collaborator) using the API.

-You'll also want to find the affected assignment's ID, it was a lil 5 digit number:
+You'll also want to find the affected assignment's ID, it was a 5 digit number:
 ```bash
 gh classroom assignment
 ```